-SAMPLE AMENDMENT #\\\ TO ENGAGEMENT LETTER

-Date

-Entity Name County Name Street Address City, Ohio Zip Code

-Dear Letter Addressee:

-The engagement letter dated Engagement Letter Date between the Auditor of State and the Entity Type is hereby amended to reflect the following:

-Description of / Causes for Amendment Estimated Fee Effect

-1 2 3 4

-Total this amendment \$0.00

-Previous fee estimate

-Revised fee estimate \$0.00

-copy of this letter in the space provided and return it to us. se call Name of SAM at Office Phone Number.
-If you should have any
+SAMPLE AMENDMENT # TO ENGAGEMENT LETTER Date Chief Financial Officer OR Chief Executive Officer (See AOSAM 30300.7) Entity Name County Name Street Address City, Ohio Zip Code Dear Letter Addressee: The engagement letter dated Engagement Letter Date between the Auditor of State the Entity Type is hereby amended to reflect the following: Estimated Description of / Causes for Amendment Fee Effect 1 2 3 Total this amendment \$0.00 Previous fee estimate Revised fee estimate \$0.00 Please sign the copy of this letter in the space provided and return it to us.
+If you should have any questions, please call Name of SAM at Office Phone Number.
 Sincerely,

 KEITH FABER Auditor of State

+Name of CA/ACA

-Name of CA/AC Assistant Chief i A Auditor, Region Name Region
+Assistant Chief Auditor, Region Name Region

-cc: Engagemen nt Letter cc's
+cc: Engagement Letter cc's

-ACKNOWLEDG SED AND AGREED TO BY DATE
+ACKNOWLEDGED AND AGREED TO BY DATE

-TITI F